yabhinav/ansible-role-ipaclient/README.md

 ------

 - It is not advised to execute this role from ansible running on python-virtualenv on Ubuntu16.04 locally due to this [issue](https://github.com/pypa/virtualenv/issues/1022) .
 Also have a look at same [issue here](https://github.com/ansible/ansible/issues/21691) and [here](https://bugs.launchpad.net/ubuntu/+source/freeipa) for other ipaclient-installer script issues
+- Freeipa-admintools is available only in Ubuntu16.04, So Debian 7,8 and Ubuntu 12.04 and 14.04 support not present for this role
+- [rpcbind installation hangs ](https://github.com/yabhinav/docker-ansible-images/issues/4) when installing ipa-client on `CentOS7` image rpcbind installation  hangs the both ansibe playbook and docker exec  commands alike, hence add it to image directly as a necessary package.

 License